BHPH – License To Print Money

-Additionally, standardized underwriting and BHPH credit scoring is proving to be a beneficial component for competing in the current market.
+Additionally, standardized underwriting and BHPH credit scoring are proving to be a beneficial component for competing in the current market.
 BHPH customers are becoming more spoiled every day.
-Prospective buyers are expecting a lot more car for a much lower down payment.
+Prospective buyers are expecting a lot more cars for a much lower down payment.
 Considering the cost of a good BHPH vehicle these days, your company’s ability to more consistently and accurately decision deals will determine your degree of success in the future.

 In order to maximize your BHPH business, consider the following:

 Most dealers get their start in BHPH offering vehicles with ACVs of $4,500 and less.
 While the yields associated with these vehicles can be impressive, the challenges related to the vehicle’s condition can be cumbersome.
 The sweet spot in the industry is an ACV range of $6,000 to $8,500.
 Realize that the greater the spread between the cost of the low-end and the high-end vehicle, the greater volume and range of customers you will attract and close.
 The goal in BHPH should be to match product range with your ability to fund your business.

 Markets vary across the nation.
 Where there is less competition, customers are willing to pay larger down payments.
 Therefore, dealers are able to recover more of the cost of the vehicle at the time of sale.
 Contrary to popular belief, the size of down payment has very little to do with the performance of the note, unless you are dealing with extreme low-end customers.
 Utilizing BHPH scoring enables dealers to more accurately match customers with dollars at risk or cash-in-deal.
 Industry leaders are learning to sell more cars for a lot less down.